eerimoq/simba/doc/standard-library/storage/setting.rst

 settings are perserved even if the board is power cycled.

 Application settings are defined in an ini-file.
-A setting has a type, size, address and default value, all defined in the ini-file.
-The build system takes this file as input and generates the header and source files needed by this module.
+A setting has a type, a size, an address and a default value, all defined in the ini-file.
+The build system takes this file as input and generates c header and source files needed by this module.

 Supported types are:

-- ``int8_t`` 8 bits signed integer.
+- ``int8_t`` An 8 bits signed integer.

-- ``int16_t`` 16 bits signed integer.
+- ``int16_t`` A 16 bits signed integer.

-- ``int32_t`` 32 bits signed integer.
+- ``int32_t`` A 32 bits signed integer.

-- ``string`` ASCII string.
+- ``string`` An ASCII string.

-The size is the number of bytes of given type.
+The size is the number of bytes of the value.
 For the standard integer types the size must be the value returned by `sizeof()`.
 For strings it is the length of the string, including null termination.

 The address for each setting is defined by the user, starting at address 0 and increasing from there.